Digital banking trends in 2023

 Traditional banks — those that have a physical presence — are still the predominant financial institution where people keep their primary bank accounts.
 However, their reach is declining.

 Between 2017 and 2021, 9 percent of all branch locations closed down, a loss of around 7,500 branches, according to the nonprofit National Community Reinvestment Coalition (NCRC).
+A third of those closures were in low- to moderate-income or historically marginalized neighborhoods.
 Many of these closures were propelled by the COVID-19 pandemic, during which the rate of branch closures doubled.

 Most large, traditional banks also now offer comprehensive mobile apps, where consumers can complete basic banking transactions such as transferring funds between accounts, checking account balances and making mobile check deposits.
 Some of these apps even come with advanced tools like automatic savings features.